BorgwardtLab/networkGWAS/README.md

 --pv 'results/pvals/pvals.pkl' \
 --q1 0.05
 ```
-or  identifying the statistically associated neighborhoods in case of multiple phenotypes:
+or  identifying the statistically associated neighborhoods in case of multiple phenotypes that are from the same study:
 ```
 python3 5_associated_neighborhoods.py \
 --nw 'data/PPI_adj.pkl' \